This is a guide to the process of creating a new release, and is meant for the maintainers of Raster Vision.

 Run all Examples and check that evaluation metrics are close to the scores from the last release.
 (For each example, there should be a link to a JSON file with the evaluation metrics from the last release.)
 This stage often uncovers bugs, and is the most time consuming part of the release process.

 Collect all model bundles, and check that they work with the

 Update the Model Zoo by uploading model bundles and sample images to the right place on S3.
 If you use the

-collectcommand (described above), you should be able to sync the
+collectcommand (see), you should be able to sync the

 Update the version number.
-This occurs in many, many places, so it’s best to do this with a find and replace over the entire repo.
+This occurs in several places, so it’s best to do this with a find-and-replace over the entire repo.

 Make a PR to the

 masterbranch with the preceding updates.
 In the PR, there should be a link to preview the docs.
 Check that they are building and look correct.